nogakertes/GraphSVR/README.md

 ```

 Please update the BibTeX entry with the final venue, year, DOI, and proceedings information once the paper is formally published.

-## License

-No license file was included in the supplied repository.
-Before making the repository public, add the license that is appropriate for your institution and intended reuse terms.
-Without an explicit license, third parties generally do not receive permission to reuse or redistribute the code.